polpopesq/taxonomy-labeler/README.md

 description, business_tags, sector ,category ,niche Receive a static taxonomy (a list of labels) relevant to the insurance industry.

-## Label examples:
+**Label examples:**
-Risk Assessment Services
+Risk Assessment Services,
-Crisis Management Services
+Crisis Management Services,
-Community Engagement Services
+Community Engagement Services,
-Stakeholder Services
+Stakeholder Services,
-Corporate Responsibility Services
+Corporate Responsibility Services,

 Build a solution that accurately classifies these companies, and any similar ones, into one or more labels from the static taxonomy.